Industry nonetheless determining what offerings are really worth doing

 Of minimal value

 Some sufferers additionally call for an antibiotic or an MRI, and time-pressed physicians see no damage in acquiescing.
 Moreover, the U.S. Healthcare system still rewards clinicians for doing greater, no longer less.
 For those reasons, the nation spends mountains of cash on wasteful offerings.
-Several studies estimate 10% to 30% of the $3.3 trillion in U.S. Healthcare spending is wasteful.
+Several studies estimate that 10% to 30% of the $3.3 trillion in U.S. Healthcare spending is wasteful.
 Depending on how the statistics are sliced, Medicare by myself spent $2.Four billion to $6.5 billion on 34 to seventy-two low-fee offerings in 2014, the Medicare Payment Advisory Commission wrote in a June 2018 report.

 Promising procedures